Succeeding in Computer Science

 Getting Help and Using Your Instructor

 You are encouraged to get help with assignments before they are due.
-Instructors have posted office hours that are listed on their doors and on their personal web pages.
-You can call the Arts and Sciences office at 832-2300 to obtain your instructor's office hours.
-If you find the posted office hours to be inconvenient for your schedule, you can also arrange a special appointment in advance by calling or emailing the instructor.
-For more contact information call the Arts and Sciences office.
+Instructors have posted office hours that are listed on their doors, in the syllabus, and on their Canvas as well as personal web pages.
+If you find the posted office hours to be inconvenient for your schedule, you can also arrange a special appointment in advance by contacting your instructor.

-Some classes have teaching assistants available, in which case you may want to make an appointment with that person for help.
-In addition, the START Center provides tutoring.
+All lower division classes have teaching assistants available, in which case you may want to make an appointment with that person for help.
+In addition, the first-year sequence (CMPT 201 and CMPT 202) offers a supplemental instructor that holds additional office hours.
+The START Center provides tutoring for most classes as well.

 Preparing for Classes